Blaine Robison, M.A.

 Peter: See verse 3 above. was: Grk. eimi, impf.
 See verse 3 above. sleeping: Grk. koimaō, pres. mid. part., to sleep or cease being awake.
 Nighttime is the normal time for sleeping (cf. 1Th 5:7).
 The fact that Peer was sleeping meant he had no anxiety about what he might have to face the next day. between: Grk. metaxu, prep. used to denote a point at which one entity is separate from another, here as a spatial reference. two: Grk. duo, the numeral two. soldiers: pl. of Grk. stratiōtēs.
 See verse 4 above. having been bound: Grk. deō, perf. pass. part., to bind, used of physical restraint. with two: Grk. duo. chains: pl. of Grk. halusis, a chain, specifically used of a manacle or handcuff.
 The royal prisons in those days were doubtless managed after the Roman fashion, and chains, fetters and stocks were used as means of confinement.
 Chains were heavy and cumbersome enough to make escape or flight extremely difficult.

 guards: pl. of Grk. phulax, guard, keeper, sentinel. also: Grk. te, conj. used to denote both connection and addition, as well as connect an idea closely to another in a manner that is tighter than with kai; and, also, both. in front of: Grk. pro, prep. indicating precedence, either (1) spatially, 'ahead, before, in front of' (2) temporally, 'earlier than, before' or (3) in rank, before or above.
 The first usage applies here. the door: Grk. ho thura, a device for opening and closing an entranceway; door, gate.
+The noun refers to the main entrance rather than interior doors.
 There would have been only one entry point. were guarding: Grk. tēreō, impf.
 See verse 5 above. the prison: Grk. phulakē.
 See verse 4 above.
 The extraordinary measures for keeping Peter in custody illustrate the difficulty for him to be freed by violent or even surreptitious means.
+King Agrippa may have been aware of Peter's previous escape from the public jail.

 7 And behold, an angel of the Lord stood near and a light shone in the cell; then having struck the side of Peter he woke him, saying, "Get up quickly."
 And his chains fell off his hands.